 There is a sophisticated restaurant scene, with high-end venues offering everything from contemporary Italian to Asian fusion.
 You will also find plenty of more rustic eateries serving hearty home-grown fare.

 Tipping in Barbados is discretionary and should reflect the service you have received, however, a service charge of between 10 to 15% is typically added to your bill in hotels and restaurants.

 The Barbados dollar (BDS$ or BBD) is the national currency and is pegged to the US dollar.

-You will find that US dollars are accepted across the island, and most shops and restaurants accept major credit cards and travelers' cheques.
+You will find that US dollars are accepted across the island, and most shops and restaurants accept major credit cards and travelers' checks.

-Barbados has a modern telecommunications infrastructure with the latest in digital technology and fibre optic systems, so staying in touch is not a problem.
+Barbados has a modern telecommunications infrastructure with the latest in digital technology and fiber optic systems, so staying in touch is not a problem.

 High speed internet is widely available and there's no shortage of Wi-Fi hot spots on the island.

 Suggested clothing and other items